 Enables review before a change is submitted: Iteration based on review comments / build results happen before a change is merged into the target branch.
 This result in a cleaner history of the repository.

-Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.
+Gerrit is a code review system developed for the Git version control system.
+It is a web based code review system, facilitating online code reviews for projects.
 Gerrit is a Git server which adds a fine grained access control system and a code review system and workflow.

 A developer can use Gerrit to suggest a change.
 Other developers can review the change and suggest improvements.
 If a Gerrit change needs improvement, it is possible to update it with a new commit.
-Once the suggested changes are accepted by the reviewers, they can be merged to the target branch in the Git repository via Gerrit.
+Once the suggested changes are accepted, they can be merged to the target branch of the Git repository via the Gerrit user interface.

 Gerrit makes code reviews easier by showing changes in a side-by-side display.
 It also supports to display the change as a unified diff which is often easier to read on smaller screens.